Figma, Figjam, Google sheets, Google Forms, Miro, Adobe Illustrator

 The challenge

+"Find an effective solution that enhances the moving experience."
 The brief was open ended and we had to find our niche and make the moving experience better in that aspect.

 DURATION